jameswquinn/preact-pixelperfect/README.md

 1. Always provide `alt` text for accessibility.
 2. Use `srcset` and `sizes` for responsive images when possible.
 3. Implement blur-up effect for larger images to improve perceived loading speed.
+4. Use `adaptiveQuality` for images that can have varying quality based on network conditions.
-4. Use the `isCritical` prop for above-the-fold images that should load immediately.
+5. Set `isCritical` and `preload` for above-the-fold images that should load immediately.
+6. Utilize `aspectRatio` to prevent layout shifts during lazy loading.
+7. Implement `errorFallback` for a better user experience when images fail to load.
+8. Use `onPerformanceLog` to track and optimize image loading performance.
-5. Optimize your images before using them with PreactPixelPerfect for best performance.
+9. Optimize your images before using them with PreactPixelPerfect for best performance.
-6. Adjust blur-up options based on your specific needs and performance requirements.

 ## Browser Support